netspective-labs/sql-aide/lib/fs/README.md

   an instance of any of those and provide convenience functions like:
-  - `netspective-labs/aide/fs/fs-tabular.ts` (for retriving CSVs and other tabular data elements) and for taking SQL and other results and storing them as data assets
+  - `netspective-labs/aide/fs/fs-tabular.ts` (for retriving CSVs and other tabular data elements) and for taking SQL and other results and storing them as data assets.
-  - move, copy, sync, etc. functionality that would work between FileSystems as well as within
+  - `move`, `copy`, `sync`, etc. functionality that would work between FileSystems as well as within.
 - Consider porting from older Netspective Aide `lib/fs` package:
   - `netspective-labs/aide/fs/fs-tree.ts` to support file system trees.
   - `netspective-labs/aide/fs/fs-route.ts` to support file system routes.